Tacratis/WesternCrossing/README.md

 Game Off 2017 game jam on Itch.io https://itch.io/jam/game-off-2017

-Created by Tacratis, November 2017, using the Godot engine v.2.1.4 https://godotengine.org/
+Created by Raphael Alhadeff, November 2017, using the Godot engine v.2.1.4 https://godotengine.org/

 A ready-to-play version of the game will be available on the itch.io game jam page once the jam is finished (December 1st).